 Ingredients

-- ½ cup steel cut oats, divided (or bannock crumbs, if you've got them) (3 oz, 85g)
+- ½ cup steel cut oats, divided (or bannock crumbs, if you've got them) (85g)

-- 2 cups raspberries, (12 oz, 336g)
+- 2 cups raspberries, preferably from Scotland (240g)

-- 3 Tbsp honey, organic raw if possible (2½ oz, 63g)
+- 3 Tbsp honey, from heather, if possible (63g)

 - 2 tsp granulated sugar

-- 2 cups heavy cream, organic if possible (16 oz, 448g)
+- 2 cups heavy cream, (476g)

 Procedure